-February Newsletter - Strauss year begins!
+February newsletter - Our Strauss year begins!

 Greetings everyone, and I hope you’ve had a good start to the year.
-Thanks to those of you who wished me a happy birthday a couple of weeks ago, and even more thanks to those of you who either donated to my birthday fundraiser, or who have already helped with sponsoring our Salome, which starts rehearsals in just two short weeks time!
+Thanks to those of you who wished me a happy birthday a couple of weeks ago, and further thanks to those of you who either donated to my birthday fundraiser, or who have already helped with sponsoring our Salome, which starts rehearsals in just two short weeks time!

-“Capriccio” Orchestral Study Weekend - this Sunday 1st March
+Capriccio Orchestral Study Weekend - this Sunday 1st March

-We’ve got a marvellous cast of some of our Regents Opera stalwart singers, led by Corinne Hart (the Woodbird in Siegfried) as the Countess, Andrew Mayor as her brother, the Count, with Gerard Delrez as the Theatre Director, Ashley Mercer as Olivier, Howard Hutt as Flamand, Ingeborg Børch as Clairon, and Davide Basso and Anna Gregg as the Italian singers.
+We’ve got a marvellous cast of some of our Regents Opera regular singers, led by Corinne Hart (the Woodbird in Siegfried) as the Countess, Andrew Mayor as her brother, the Count, with Gerard Delrez as the Theatre Director, Ashley Mercer as Olivier, Howard Hutt as Flamand, Ingeborg Børch as Clairon, and Davide Basso and Anna Gregg as the Italian singers.

 The final scene has become something of a soprano showpiece, and was a particular favourite of Renée Fleming, though yesterday I did find myself listening to a rather good recording by Nina Stemme and Antonio Pappano (Apple Music / Spotify)